matyalatte/Python-exercises-for-modders/README.md

 ## About
 Python exercises for modders.<br>
-If you want to mod binary data in games with Python, you need to be able to solve these exercises.
+If you want to mod binary data in games with Python, you need to be able to solve these exercises.<br>
+This repository is not yet complete.<br>
+I will update it gradually with your donations.<br>

 ## Why Python?
 There are better languages for binary editing.<br>